 Can Mumbai Echo The Dutch Blueprint?

 This question may sound unfitting or much ahead of time for Mumbaikars (people living in Mumbai often address themselves as Mumbaikars), but if not answered now, then when?
-Do we wait for our authorities to provide us with the much needed cycling infrastructure or do we step up the game and built an atmosphere of change and demand for a more conducive urban transportation model.
+Should we wait for our authorities to provide us with the much needed cycling infrastructure or do we step up the game and built an atmosphere of change and demand for a more conducive urban transportation model.
 While the later has it’s set of challenges, taking a former approach in isolation might not deliver the desired results either.
 It’s about who makes the first move – citizens or the government officials.
 I reckon it’s a collaborative effort where both parties will have to work in tandem and progress in sync.
 Let’s assume that the so called ‘Smart city’ is provided with a protected bike lane or maybe the authorities initiate ‘Car free days’.
 What will be the response?
 Initially, there are chances that the participation might be low, but slowly the turnout would increase as more people start finding merit in it.
 They will volunteer gradually and accept it in the long run as a routine activity.
 Chris Bruntlett shares a similar view “Bike-friendly cities won’t happen without a significant policy shift at the governmental level, and that shift won’t happen without a collective desire for safer streets.
 But in our opinion, that latent demand already exists; demonstrated in the tremendous surge in ridership every time a protected bike lane is built”.